Probabilistic Energy Management for Building Climate Comfort in Smart Thermal Grids with Seasonal Storage Systems: System Dynamics Modeling

 \section{System Dynamics Modeling}

-\ifarxiv In this section, we first develop a mathematical model for an ATES system dynamics as a single seasonal storage system.
-We then describe the steady-state dynamical model for a building climate comfort system to capture its thermal energy demand profile during heating and cooling modes based on our previous work in \cite{rostampour2017hpc}.
-In Section \ref{sec_formulation}, we will use the developments of current section to propose a model dynamics of an ATES system integrated into the building climate comfort system. \else\fi
+In this section, we first develop a mathematical model for an ATES system dynamics as a single seasonal storage system.
+We then describe the steady-state dynamical model for a building to capture its thermal energy demand profile during heating and cooling modes based on our previous work in \cite{rostampour2017hpc}.
+We finally present the BCC system where we introduce the so-called thermal energy imbalance dynamics.
+Using the thermal energy imbalance dynamics of a BCC system, we integrate an ATES system into the building thermal energy production unit which consists of a boiler, a chiller, a heat pump, a heat exchanger and storage tanks as the heating and cooling modes equipment.